ACCIDENT: An unexpected event or circumstance without deliberate intent.

 SURPLUS LINE: Specialized property or liability coverage available via non-admitted insurers where coverage is not available through an admitted insurer, licensed to sell that particular coverage in the state.

 SYSTEMS BREAKDOWN COVERAGE A.K.A.
-BOILER & MACHINERY OR EQUIPMENT BREAKDOWN: Protects against breakdowns caused by power surges, motor burnout, boiler malfunction and operator error.
+BOILER & MACHINERY OR EQUIPMENT BREAKDOWN: Protects against breakdowns caused by power surges, motor burnout, boiler malfunction, and operator error.
 It covers all sorts of equipment, including new technology.
-It provides coverage for mechanical and electrical equipment, computers and communication equipment, air conditioning and refrigeration systems, boilers and pressure equipment.
+It provides coverage for mechanical and electrical equipment, computers and communication equipment, air conditioning and refrigeration systems, boilers, and pressure equipment.
 Coverage can pay for 1) The cost to repair or replace the damaged equipment, 2) Costs associated with the time and labor to repair or replace the equipment, 3) Business income losses when a covered breakdown causes a partial or total business interruption, 4) Other expenses incurred to limit loss or speed restoration, 5) The cost to replace spoiled stock or materials.
+Claim Example: A boiler leaks due to an unknown cause and repairs are covered to get the boiler back up and running.

 THEFT, DISAPPEARANCE & DESTRUCTION: Insures against loss by theft, disappearance, or destruction of the insured’s money and securities inside the insured’s premises (or insured’s bank’s premises) as well as outside the insured’s premises while in the custody of a messenger.

-THIRD PARTY: Person other than the insured or insurer who has incurred losses or is entitled to receive payment due to acts or omissions of the insured.
+THIRD PARTY: A person other than the insured or insurer who has incurred losses or is entitled to receive payment due to acts or omissions of the insured.

 TREATY: A reinsurance agreement between the ceding company and reinsurer.